-You can set your Exit-Intent campaign to only show when the visitor has not opted in to any of your other active campaigns.
+You can set your Exit-Intent campaign to only show when the visitor has not converted any of your other active campaigns.

 Now, your Exit-Intent campaign is only targeting those who leave without subscribing by other means.

-On the other hand, the visitor has not opted in to rule checks for both interaction cookie and no cookie at all.
+On the other hand, the visitor has not converted rule checks for both interaction cookie and no cookie at all.

-So, if you want a campaign to appear only if the visitor has closed another campaign, you should use the visitor has closed rule and if you want a campaign to appear if the visitor has not seen another campaign OR has closed the other campaign, you should use the visitor has not opted in to rule.
+So, if you want a campaign to appear only if the visitor has closed another campaign, you should use the visitor has closed rule and if you want a campaign to appear if the visitor has not seen another campaign OR has closed the other campaign, you should use the visitor has not converted rule.